 3. Private Agencies Reviewing Permits Will Need to Abide by Assembly 1145

-If your municipal government regularly works with private review and inspection services, they will need to follow the rules and policies outlined in the ‘Electronic Permit Processing Review System.’”
-This policy change will need to be communicated by your municipal government and be factored into the bidding process for permit inspection agencies.
+If your municipal government regularly works with private review and inspection services, they will need to follow the rules and policies outlined in the ‘Electronic Permit Processing Review System.’
+This policy change will need to be communicated by your municipal government and be factored into the bidding process for permit inspection agencies so all parties are aware of the requirements.

 How Can Your Local Government Make the Switch to Web Based Permitting?